-Since eating pierogi is such a tradition during the Christmas holidays, below you can find a few ways to serve pierogi at any dinner party or event.
-Or, you may decide to do a traditional Polish Christmas with the full Wigilia Feast.
-Here, no meat is served as a way to remember that one must always give something up in the goal of gaining.
+Since eating pierogi is such a tradition during the Christmas holidays, below you can find a few ways to serve pierogi at any dinner party or event, along with lots of Polish Christmas recipes.
+Or, you may decide to do a traditional Polish Christmas dinner with the full Wigilia Feast.
+Here, no Polish Christmas recipe will contain meat--it is a a way to remember that one must always give something up in the goal of gaining.
 According to religious tradition, the Poles even try to avoid using animal fats in the cooking for their Christmas Eve meal.

 About The Polish Christmas Eve Meal: The Wigilia Feast

 The Wigilia meal is made from foods that come from the four corners of the earth: forest, sea, field, and orchard.
 This is why you will see such a rich variety of recipes based on root vegetables, dried mushrooms from the forest, fruit from the orchard, fish from the sea, and pierogi from flour from the field.
 To start the Polish Christmas Eve meal, friends, family, and neighbors will gather around the table for the unique Polish ceremony--the breaking of bread--as a symbol of love, friendship, and forgiveness.
 They typically use a white, transparent communion wafer called oplatek.
 Centuries ago, feudal-estate masters would forget the feudal order by inviting the servants to join them in this emotional dinner celebration -- uniting friends, enemies, the sick, poor, and lonely.
 To honor this Polish Christmas tradition, make sure you don't forget to add an extra place on the table for the lonely traveler who may knock on the door or for loved ones who are far away but may want to join their families in spirit.